 Centipede Grass: a slow growing, apple-green, coarse leaved turf grass that is used for a low maintenance, general purpose turf.
 It requires little fertilizer, infrequent mowing, and will tolerate moderate shade if it receives at least four hours of full sun a day.
 Over fertilizing to obtain an unnatural dark green color reduces its cold tolerance and usually increases long-term maintenance problems.
 Centipede grass is slow-growing grass but aggressive enough that it can be depended upon to produce a good, dense, relatively weed-free turf at low maintenance levels.
 In spite of its spreading growth habit, Centipede grass is easily controlled and usually requires edging only once a year around walks and flower beds.

 Known by many as Lazy Man's Grass, Centipede grass seed usually produces a good turf at low fertility and with little management, but it responds nicely to good care.
-It is incapable of producing as high quality turf as the Bermudas and Zoysias, but it frequently looks better than either because the "high-brow" grasses are not getting the more exacting care they need.
+It is incapable of producing as high quality turf as the Bermuda and Zoysia grasses, but it frequently looks better than either because the "high-brow" grasses are not getting the more exacting care they need.